githedgehog/docs/docs/architecture/fabric.md

 ## Overlay Network

 The overlay network runs on top the underlay network to create a virtual network.
 The overlay network isolates control and data plane traffic between different virtual networks and the underlay network.
-Visualization is achieved in the Hedgehog Fabric by encapsulating workload traffic over VXLAN tunnels that are source and terminated on the leaf switches in the network.
+Virtualization is achieved in the Hedgehog Fabric by encapsulating workload traffic over VXLAN tunnels that are source and terminated on the leaf switches in the network.
 The fabric uses BGP-EVPN/VXLAN to enable the creation and management of virtual networks on top of the physical one.
 The fabric supports multiple virtual networks over the same underlay network to support multi-tenancy.